 The School Certifying Official, located in the Records Office, is responsible for the administration of Veteran's Administration policies and procedures at MCAD.
+Records can be contacted at records@mcad.edu.

 II.
 WALKER ART CENTER ACCESS

 Students may show their MCAD ID cards in order to gain free admission to the Walker Art Center.
 Students will need to pay the requisite costs for special events or exhibits.